NativeScript/docs-v8/ui-and-styling.md

 `<Button>` is a UI component that displays a button which reacts to a user gesture.

-For more information about the available gestures, see [Gestures in the official NativeScript documentation](https://docs.nativescript.org/ui/gestures).
+For more information about the available gestures, see [Gestures in the documentation](/interaction.html#gestures).

 ---